Erie International Airport: Facilities

 The airport has a passenger terminal building that opened in 1958 and has had several expansions and upgrades since its construction.
 The 1970s saw expansions to baggage claim facilities and later an office expansion for FAA office facilities on the second floor.
 A ticketing area on the western end of the terminal building was added in 1990.
 Upgrades to the lobby area and boarding gates and passenger boarding bridges followed in the late 1990s and early 2000s.
 The first floor of the passenger terminal building, which houses the baggage claim, check in desks, rental car counters, cafe, TSA checkpoint, and boarding gate areas occupies approximately 43,200 square feet.

 In August 2019, the public waiting area and in-terminal restaurant were renovated.
 The entrance to the restaurant was reconfigured to provide airside access from the secure side of the terminal.

 The terminal has seven gates, four with jetbridges for regional aircraft.
-Gate 5 was previously used by Delta Connection but service has been suspended.
+Gate 5 was previously used by Delta Connection, and gates 1 and 3 were previously used by United Express, but both services have been suspended.
 Current regularly occupied gates are: